From Texas with Love Beef Ribs

 Recipe by Danielle Bennett aka Diva Q

 Diva Q is one of the most influential women when it comes to grilling and barbecue.
-The power woman is a sought-after expert who shares her knowledge on radio and TV shows as well as in her own video show.
-She also writes guest articles in magazines and her own barbecue books.
+This powerhouse is a sought-after expert who shares her knowledge on radio and TV shows, as well as in her own video series.
+She also writes guest articles for magazines and her own grilling cookbooks.
 Her motto: "Life's too short for bad barbecue!"
-Diva Q has now won hundreds of awards and titles.
-More at www.divaq.ca
+Diva Q has won hundreds of awards and titles.
+Learn more at www.divaq.ca